 sample-composition-time-offsets-present

-Annex E.18, The 'unif' brand

-From BoG recommendation:

-Unif clarifications (Cyril)

-https://git.mpeg.expert/MPEG/Systems/FileFormat/isobmff/-/issues/301

 Annex K.2, Use of the 'codecs' parameter

 Add a new Annex K.2.3:

 K.2.3 Rendering Capabilities as an Extension of the 'codecs' parameter

 To signal rendering processing requirements within the existing 'codecs' parameter, this clause defines an optional syntax extension using the reserved four-character code 'desc'.
 This extension enables codec-agnostic signaling of rendering processing capabilities allowing applications to signal rendering information directly within the codecs string.